LaunchCode-Education-Archived/skills-front-end/assignments/pyramid-slide/README.md

 ## Setup

-1. Go to github.com and make sure you are logged in.
-2. Make a new repository on Github.
+1. Make a [new repository on Github][new-repo].
 Give it the name `"pyramid-slide"`.
-3. Clone your repository to your machine
+2. Clone your repository down onto your computer.

 > *NOTE*: If you need more guidance on this process, see steps 1 and 2 from the [Getting Started][getting-started] Assignment from the Unit 2 Python course.